smenjas/history-notes/climate-charts.md

 Above: Global temperature over the last 5 million years, on a linear timescale.

-This shows temperature generally decreasing, with rapid oscillations between warm and cool periods, and the amplitudes increasing with maximum and minimum temperatures spreading farther apart over time.
+This shows temperature generally decreasing, with rapid oscillations between warm and cool periods, and the amplitudes increasing (maximum and minimum temperatures spread farther apart over time).

 This timescale is still too large to see recent trends.

 ---